The case against Java as a first programming language

 After grasping a first glance at how to write simple programs and what object oriented programming is about, it is easy to adapt the mind to a statically typed language like Java.
 Students are now familiar with the fundamental concepts of programming and after a while they will figure out that it is not the best idea to represent the 1000th fibonacci number as an int variable or how resource intensive a resizable array can be.
 They will be grateful for all the heavy lifting the programming language did to keep the quirks of computers out of sight.
 In the end everyone had a more pleasant experience, teachers because they are not compelled to skip questions about the weird “public static void main” syntax and students because of a smooth start and instant successes.

 I don’t suggest to dumb down the programming part in a computer science degree or to teach only Ruby, but instead to concentrate on the ideas behind programming and the mental models it is build around, not the quirks of complex languages.
-Java, C#, C++ and C are all powerful langauges and one should certainly learn how to program in them, but please not as the first programming language.
+Java, C#, C++ and C are all powerful languages and one should certainly learn how to program in them, but please not as the first programming language.
 We can do better than that.

 Especially in academia I sometimes encounter the feeling, that there’s a bizarre love to express easy things in a complex manner.
 I don’t know who came up with the idea to let freshman students implement math formulae as computer science assignments, but it is a more than just foolish thought, to believe that a challenging subject like programming gets any easier by combining it with higher mathematics.
 We should stop making things harder than they have to be and show programming as the fun it is.